JasperTresidder/Platformer/README.md

 21/09/2023 -
 - created a demo level with art I made.
 The movement is now working well for the character.
 - Start to animate the character and have an accurate hit box.
+- Added dynamic push object to interact with.
+- TODO: pixels for all objects the same size. moving platform
+- Started flag object